BrokerExchange/ElasticScout/readme.md

     $results = $search->paginate();
  ```
 ## Mappings
- You can set a custom mapping by simply defining a "mapping" method on your model.
+ You may set a custom mapping by simply defining a "mapping" method on your model.

  ```php
     public function mappings()